Principal Investigators: Dr Gloria Seruwagi, PI (Makerere University) and Prof. Stephen Lawoko, Co-PI (Gulu University)

 A plethora of etic perspectives on the refugee experience largely drives programming, policy and research.
 A glaring gap is the insider (emic) perspective.
 This research positions refugees at the centre, highlighting issues most meaningful and positively transformative for them.
 We need to listen, learn and then act - acknowledging their agency and “nothing about us without us” message.

-The team has created a series of resources are available on the Chase-I REFLECT website page that share the team’s experience of conducting this research.
+A series of resources are available on the Chase-I REFLECT website page that share the team’s experience of conducting this research.
 The resources include blogs that reflect on the perspectives of all the partners in the study; policy briefs, such as guidance on how communities can be empowered to steer sustained COVID-19 compliance measures; and community engagement activities.